 Working at Heights

 Employers must ensure that workers, who are required to use fall protection, successfully complete mandatory oral, written and practical 'Working at Heights' training that meets training program standards established by Ontario's Chief Prevention Officer (CPO).

 Who Should Take This Course?All workers exposed to a fall hazard, as defined by the Occupational Health and Safety Act, need training, knowledge and experience to recognize hazards when working at a height or depth greater than three metres (10 feet).
 These workers include users of fall protection working at:

-- 10 Feet (3 Metres) of height/depth or greater
+- 3 Meters (10 feet) of height/depth or greater

 - Construction & Construction-Related Industry Workers